The cluster modular group of the dimer model: Introduction

-In the last paragraph of \cite{FM16}*{Section 7.3}, Fock and Marshakov provide an alternate description of the group $G_N$; it is the group of divisor classes on the toric surface $X_N$ that restrict to degree $0$ divisors on $C$.
-However this is only true as stated for polygons whose sides are all primitive, that is, no side contains a lattice point other than the end points.
-Recently Treumann, Williams and Zaslow \cite{TWZ18} gave a different version of linearization of cluster modular transformations under the spectral transform, replacing the toric variety $X_N$ by a toric stack.
-Associated to $N$ is a stacky fan $\boldsymbol \Sigma$ (see Section \ref{picstack}) which can be used to construct a stacky toric surface $\mathscr X_N$ compactifying $(\mathbb C^*)^2$.
-Let $D_\rho$ be the toric divisor associated to the edge $E_\rho$ of $N$.
-Let $\mathcal L_\rho$ denote the line bundle $\mathcal O(\frac{1}{|E_\rho|}D_\rho)$, where $|E_\rho|$ is the number of primitive vectors in $E_\rho$.
-The birational automorphism of $\mathcal X_N$ induced by a seed cluster transformation corresponds to the tensor product action on the pushforward of $\mathcal O_C(S)$ to $\mathscr X_N$ by the line bundle
+In the last paragraph of \cite{FM16}*{Section 7.3}, Fock and Marshakov provide an alternate description of $\Z^{E_N}_0/H_1(\mathbb T,\Z)$ as the group of divisor classes on the toric surface $X_N$ that restrict to degree $0$ divisors on a generic spectral curve $C$.
+However this is only true as stated for polygons whose sides are all primitive, that is, no side contains a lattice point other than the end points (see Example \ref{eg:prim}).
+Recently Treumann, Williams and Zaslow \cite{TWZ18} gave a different version of linearization of cluster modular transformations under the spectral transform, replacing the toric variety $X_N$ by a toric stack $\mathcal X_N$.